 Institutions' interest in diversity has withstood the highest level of scrutiny by the United States Supreme Court.
 It has been judged to fall into a category called 'compelling interest'.
 Examples of other interests that rise to this level of importance include eminent domain or the interests in avoiding incitement, libel, or sedition that can result in appropriate limitations on free speech.
 Interests of such importance allow our government to enact laws that infringe on fundamental rights-such as the right to private property or the right to freedom of expression-in the pursuit of those interests.
 Our government also allows public and private institutions, and hence Colgate, to pursue relevant interests in this category by enacting policies and procedures that will affect various rights (of current and prospective students and employees) that the institution would otherwise be aiming not to affect.
 However, institutions do not have free rein in choosing the methods they use in pursuit of these important interests.
 In the case of affirmative action programs, limitations are placed on how an institution may legally pursue affirmative action goals.
 This is true both of affirmative action efforts undertaken with an eye to increasing the diversity of cohorts of admitted students or of hired employees, and of affirmative action programs undertaken with an eye to an institution meeting its obligations to the Office of Federal Contractor Compliance Programs (OFCCP).
 All such affirmative action efforts (1) have to be tailored to the problem areas specific to an institution, (2) must be specifically designed to achieve the desired outcomes, and (3) must be designed in a way that infringes on the fewest rights (of current or prospective students and employees) possible.
 In many affirmative action cases heard before the USSC or other courts, whether college admissions or employment cases, courts have evaluated how well an institution has navigated these three factors in developing and implementing their affirmative action plans.
 Generally speaking, affirmative action programs get nullified by the courts when they are overly broad (e.g. quota systems either in student admissions practices or the employment context), and/or when an institution was using an individual's belonging to a protected category as the sole reason for their inclusion in or exclusion from a group of admitted students, hired employees, or promoted employees.
-Yet within these limitations, as a federal subcontractor, we are obligated to make good-faith efforts to reduce underutilization (see permissions and obligations document here).
-So the affirmative action plans that Colgate followed voluntarily from 1974 to 2015, and that it was obligated to develop and follow after 2015, have been designed to be appropriately focused, and while the demographic facts about anyone we evaluate (for admission, hire, or promotion) may be a factor among other factors (which would be how the person is qualified to be admitted, hired, or promoted), they may not be the sole facts on the basis of which those evaluations are made.
+Yet within these limitations, as a federal subcontractor, we are obligated to make good-faith efforts to reduce underutilization (for further explanation, see the "Permissions and Obligations" document here).
+The affirmative action plans that Colgate followed voluntarily from 1974 to 2015, and that it was obligated to develop and follow after 2015, have been designed to be appropriately focused., Furthermore, while demographic facts about anyone we evaluate (for admission, hire, or promotion) may be a factor among other factors in our decisions about whether a person is qualified to be admitted, hired, or promoted, demographic facts are never (and should never be) the sole factor on the basis of which those evaluations are made.